-- 6.1 Cabinet's initial budget proposals were presented for scrutiny to Budget and Performance Panel at its meeting 18 January 2024, to Council 25th January and subject to public consultation 31st January 2024.
-In addition to these formal reporting routes a series of briefings and presentations have been provided to key stakeholders and partner organisation over the past 6 months whilst the budget has been developed. - 6.2 At the Budget and Performance Panel meeting 18 January, many questions were raised and answered, and in addition the following feedback points were noted in the draft minutes. - Green waste subsidy Cabinet to re-consider the subsidy being provided for the service.
+- 6.1 Cabinet's initial budget proposals were presented for scrutiny to Budget and Performance Panel at it meeting 18 January 2024, to Council 25th January and subject to public consultation 31st January 2024. - 6.2 At the Budget and Performance Panel meeting 18 January, many questions were raised and answered, and in addition the following feedback points were noted in the draft minutes. - Green waste subsidy Cabinet to re-consider the subsidy being provided for the service.
 This will encourage households to compost their garden waste. - Salt Ayre Leisure Centre Cabinet to consider benchmarking with other similar facilities to see what is achievable and ways to achieve excellence at reasonable cost. - Council Tax information Cabinet to consider ensuring that, for the meeting with the public, details of the Council Tax % increase and share for each organisation is provided.
 To show the excellent value provided by the City Council. - Savings already identified ask Cabinet to consider bringing forward savings already identified, in line with the rules Cabinet has set itself, if possible.